School Bus Program

 School Bus and Farm Labor Transportation Safety Program

-The California Highway Patrol (CHP) partners with the California Department of Motor Vehicles (DMV) and the California Department of Education (CDE) to assist with the testing school bus driver applicants and farm labor transportation drivers.
+The California Highway Patrol (CHP) partners with the California Department of Motor Vehicles (DMV) and the California Department of Education (CDE) to assist with testing school bus driver applicants and farm labor transportation drivers.
 The CHP takes school bus and farm labor vehicle safety seriously.
-As such, the CHP works to promote safe driving practices through a combination of partnership, public education, and enforcement efforts.
+As such, the CHP works to promote safe driving practices through a combination of partnerships, public education, and enforcement efforts.

 Special Driver Certificates